jeevanreddy051003/SmartSpoon/README.md

 ### 4. Run the Application
 Start the application with:
 python app.py
-Your app should now be running! 🚀
+Your app should now be running!
-This provides clear step-by-step instructions while keeping it concise.
-Let me know if you need an
+🚀 This provides clear step-by-step instructions while keeping it concise.